arnieSkyNet/Autoloader-ROM-Acorn/README.md

 To build this project on a BBC Micro, you will need:

 - `ADEasm` – ADE assembler ROM
 - `ADEmmu` – ADE MMU ROM

 You can find them in the [TobyLobster ROM Library](https://tobylobster.github.io/rom_library/?md5=3500b9c6409477fcaeb70c20a41061cd).
 Search for `ADEasm` or `ADEmmu` to download the appropriate image.

 ### Step 1 — Load ADE ROMs into Sideways RAM (Classic Method)

-On a BBC Master (or compatible machine with sideways RAM), you can load ROM images manually into slots using the “inconvenient” standard method:
+On a BBC Master (or compatible machine with sideways RAM), you can load ROM images manually into slots using the standard method:

 1. **Insert the disc containing the ADE ROM images** (ADEasm, ADEmmu).
 2. **Choose a free sideways slot** — e.g., 4 for ADEasm, 5 for ADEmmu.
 3. **Load the ROM into memory**:

 ```